Debbie Lee Carrington: Early life and career

 Carrington was born in San Jose, California.
 She had a brother, Robert, and sister, Kathy.
 In 1981 she answered a casting call for Under The Rainbow while attending college at University of California, Davis.
 She took a break from her studies after landing a role in the film, but later returned and earned a degree in early childhood development.

-Carrington appeared in many films and TV shows, including In Living Color, The Drew Carey Show, Howard the Duck, Tracey Takes On..., Men in Black, Seinfeld, Baywatch, Married... with Children, Boston Legal, The Garbage Pail Kids Movie, Dexter, and Bones.
+Carrington appeared in many films and TV shows, including Total Recall, In Living Color, The Drew Carey Show, Howard the Duck, Tracey Takes On..., Men in Black, Seinfeld, Baywatch, Married... with Children, Boston Legal, The Garbage Pail Kids Movie, Dexter, and Bones.
 In 2008, she filmed scenes for the action thriller Bitch Slap.
 She also performed as a stunt double—often for child actors and dolls that had come to life—in films like Titanic and the Child's Play slasher film series.

 Carrington was born with dwarfism and said she had experienced prejudicial attitudes as a dwarf in Hollywood.
 She supported other dwarf actors, insisting that they received credit for their work, since many costume-specific parts often went uncredited.

 By the 1990s, Carrington began to push back against being typecast in costume-only roles.
 On television, she played character roles like Tiny Avenger on In Living Color, Tammy in Seinfeld, and Doreen in The Drew Carey Show.
 Additionally, in 1990, she was photographed by Peter Lindbergh for Vogue Italia with supermodel Helena Christensen.